State Civil Services jobs: A Respected Path to Government Leadership in India

 Police Services

 The police services at the state level play a major role in maintaining internal security and law enforcement.
-Officers will be inducted into the police services as a Deputy Superintendent of Police (DySP) or Assistant Commissioner Police (ACP) as decided by the state government.
+Officers will be inducted into the police services as a Deputy Superintendent of Police (DySP) or Assistant Commissioner of Police (ACP) as decided by the state government.

 Specific responsibilities will include: